rubyonjets/jets/docs/_reference/jets-status.md

 ## Description

-Shows the current status for the stack.
+Shows the current status of the Jets app..

+Essentially the events of the CloudFormation stack update.
+If the CloudFormation stack is currently updating, this will tail the events logs.

 ## Options